Baby Naming and Circumcision

 At a time of sad loss, it’s comforting to know that Beit Or v’Shalom will be there for you.

-A choice of Cantor Bentley or lay leaders is available to conduct funerals, in partnership with George Hartnett Funerals (formerly Cannon and Cripps).
+A choice of lay leaders are available to conduct funerals, in partnership with George Hartnett Funerals (formerly Cannon and Cripps).

 Both burial and cremation are available.